amplia-iiot/oda-docs/content/layers/operations/setclock.md

 * [Operation API]({{< ref "_index.md" >}}): Provides the api of the operation and the enums of the result code.
 * [State Manager]({{< ref "layers/statemanager/_index.md" >}}): Provides the API of the State Manager that will handle the returned value by the operation.

+#### Configuration

+ To configure Set Clock Operation module, a file named _es.amplia.oda.operation.setclock.cfg_ must be created with the next parameters:

+* __clockDatastream__:_Required parameter_.
+Id of the datastream used to configure device clock.

 #### Trace

 The trace send by the third system (e.g. OpenGate) to the ODA to do this operation is like this: